-When it comes to March Madness, their oddsmakers work tirelessly to bring you the widest variety of up-to-date odds, props and live betting, so that you can get the full experience with plenty of Vegas odds for your March Madness betting pleasure.
+When it comes to March Madness, their oddsmakers work tirelessly to bring you the widest variety of up-to-date odds, March Madness prop bets and live betting, so that you can get the full experience with plenty of Vegas odds for your March Madness betting pleasure.

 While Bovada is the most accessible sportsbook and a great choice for March Madness betting in the US, there are a few other sportsbooks we recommend but can be restricted in certain states.
 Head to our sportsbook review pages for more in-depth information.

 Aside from filling out your bracket, March Madness is an exciting time for college basketball betting.
 Since there are 67 games being played within a three-week window, the betting opportunities have never been more plentiful.
 Some bettors enjoy single-game March Madness bets on underdogs, or some enjoy riskier bets like a five-team parlay to maximize their payout – there are so many options available.